esthercordova/game-project-client/README.md

 Welcome to my clean, simple and intuitive **Tic Tac Toe** game.

 I created from scratch a classic Tic Tac Toe game.
 The object of Tic Tac Toe is to get three in a row.
 You play on a three by three gameboard.
-The first player is known as X and the second is O. Players alternate placing Xs and Os on the game board until either oppent has three in a row or all nine squares are filled.
+The first player is known as X and the second is O. Players alternate placing Xs and Os on the game board until either opponent has three in a row or all nine squares are filled.

 ## Technologies used
 -   Javascript